-Whenever my mother didn’t know what to make for dinner for us growing up, she would turn to this Portuguese Tuna Potato Salad.
+Whenever my mother didn’t know what to make for dinner for us growing up, she would turn to this tuna potato salad.
 This is the kind of recipe to make when you have many to feed.
 Not only is it delicious, it is also hearty and fills you right up.
 And, this is a very affordable dish to make, a perfect way to feed your family for less.

 What also makes this a great dinner recipe is its convenience.
 This is a simple one-pot meal that can feed an entire family and no need for a side dish!
 Can we talk about the easy cleanup, YES PLEASE! 🙂

 This recipe is all about the preparation, that is where you will spend most of your time and effort.
 As soon as your ingredients have been prepared, the rest of the recipe is a breeze and takes a short time to make.
 Once your potatoes have cooked, all you’re doing is adding everything into the drained pot of potatoes and mixing it all together until it has all been blended well.